Primacy of technology in modern battlefield amply demonstrated: Gen Pande on lessons from Russia-Ukraine conflict | Law-Order

 Addressing an event here, he also said that the ''primacy of technology in the modern battlefield'' has been ''amply demonstrated'' in this conflict.

-He was speaking at the Gen S F Rodrigues Memorial Lecture at Manekshaw Centre, which was also attended by many former chiefs of the Indian Army, former IAF chief Air Chief Marshal (retd) N C Suri, among others.
+He was speaking at the Gen S F Rodrigues Memorial Lecture at Manekshaw Centre, which was also attended by many former chiefs of the Indian Army and former IAF chief N C Suri, among others.

-Gen (retd) Rodrigues served as the Army chief from 1990-1993.
+Gen (retd) Rodrigues served as the 15th Army chief from July 1, 1990 till June 30, 1993.
 His wife and other family members also attended the function held on his 90th birthday.

-After Gen Pande's remarks, a lecture on 'Ukraine: Challenging Character of War and Firepower' was delivered by Lt Gen (retd) Raj Shukla.
+After Gen Pande's remarks, a lecture on 'Ukraine: Changing Character of War and Firepower' was delivered by Lt Gen (retd) Raj Shukla.

 The army chief in his address touched upon the lessons that continue to emerge from the Russia-Ukraine conflict.